JSelvaraj/Trick-TakingCardGameEngine/src/main/java/src/ClientServerMessageProtocol.md

     "bidblindenabled":boolean,
     "numberofrounds":[number array],
-    "suits":["CLUBS", "SPADES", "HEARTS", "DIAMONDS", "NO TRUMP"], /* only here if suitenabled == true */ "isPlayerVuln":boolean /* Don't worry about what this is, just copy it to response */ }
+    "suits":["CLUBS", "SPADES", "HEARTS", "DIAMONDS", "NO TRUMP"], /* only here if suitenabled == true */ "isPlayerVuln":boolean, /* Don't worry about what this is, just copy it to response */ "firstround":boolean
+}
 ```
 Response Format: